-During pastoral Visit of Bishop Dusina in 1575, it is reported that the church was in a very bad state and Dusina issued instructions to have it deconsacrated.
+During the pastoral visit of Bishop Dusina in 1575, it is reported that the church was in a very bad state and Dusina issued instructions to have it deconsecrated.

-Architecturally, the new baroque church is quite ornate when compared to other country churches of a similar size, with a sculpted parvis, 14 depictions of saints adorn the church.
-The saints are St. Barbara, St. Margaret, St. Catherine, Saint George, St. Erasmus of Formla.
-St. Pantaleon, St. Vitus, St. Denis, St. Christopher, St. Agathius, St. Giles, St. Eustace, St. Blase and St. Cryiacus.
+Architecturally, the new baroque church is quite ornate when compared to other country churches of a similar size, with a sculpted parvis, 14 depictions of saints, known as the auxiliary saints, adorning the church.
+The saints are St. Barbara, St. Margaret, St. Catherine, Saint George, St. Erasmus of Formia.
+St. Pantaleon, St. Vitus, St. Denis, St. Christopher, St. Agathius, St. Giles, St. Eustace, St. Blaise and St. Cryiacus.
 All are saints that are invoked in times of trouble.
-The church has a nave, 3 arches and buttressed rear wall.
+The church has a nave, 3 arches and a buttressed rear wall.

 There is also an interesting painting of a donkey (a representation of satan) carrying baskets with the 7 deadly sins.

 The titular painting, by Giuseppe d’Arena, is of our Lady holding baby Jesus while being crowned by angels and flanked by St. Cajetan and by souls of the faithfully departed.
 St. Cajetan would have been cannonised only shortly before the consecration of the new church.